rsalmond/TIL/five dollar words.md

 Sclerotic: rigid, unresponsive, unable to adapt.

+Sinecure: a position with a salary that requires little or no work.

 Sophist: teacher of philosophy in ancient Greece.

 Soteriology: the study of the doctrines of salvation.